About Us

 attend concerts.
 But Blacks were, generally, made to feel very uncomfortable in these settings.
 In Southern venues, Blacks could only sit in the back of the auditorium or in the balcony.
 And except for The Huntington Park Symphony in the Los Angeles area, there was no orchestra in America in which Blacks could play.

-opened its doors to Blacks, and some African-American instrumentalists in the Los Angeles area joined this orchestra.
+The Huntington Park Symphony was the one known mainstream orchestra that opened its doors to Blacks, and some African-American instrumentalists in the Los Angeles area joined this orchestra.
 But the orchestra paid the price, for inasmuch as the Symphony made room for Blacks, many venues closed their doors to the orchestra solely because of this, and consequently, this orchestra was forced to play many of its concerts in city parks.
 Aside from The Huntington Park Symphony, however, there were no orchestras - either in Southern California or anywhere else in the country - that were open to Blacks.

 Around 1948, America was beginning to change, and the doors of opportunity were starting to open for African-Americans in many areas of American life.
 In 1947, Jackie Robinson broke the color line in professional sports.
 In 1948, President Harry Truman ordered the end of official segregation in the armed forces.
 In 1954, the United States Supreme Courtissued its Brown v.
 Board of Education ruling outlawing the practice known as "separate but equal".
 And in 1955, Rosa Parks refused to give up her seat on a Montgomery, Alabama bus, an act that ultimately lead to the elimination of "white only" facilities, and the opening of seats at lunch counters and job opportunities to all.